Oggy512/ESP32-C6_THZ-504/README.md

    - Clone or copy this repository
    - Use `esp32-c6-thz504.yaml` as your main configuration file
    - Update `secrets.yaml` with your WiFi credentials and API keys
-   - Modify Home Assistant entity IDs in `common.yaml` for room temperature and humidity sensors
+   - Modify Home Assistant entity IDs in `common.yaml` for room temperature and humidity sensors.
+This is only needed, if you desire to control the heatpump operation based on HA sensor values instead of the internal THZ logic.

 3. **Home Assistant Integration:**
    - Install ESPHome add-on if not already installed